kism/pepe/README.md

 I made this to scrape all the NFT assets of this collection.

-Racists can GTFO, Pepe has been reclaimed by the sane. widepeepoHappy
+Racists can GTFO, Pepe has been reclaimed. widepeepoHappy

 ## How to do